First Corps of Cadets (Massachusetts): Early period

 By 1772 Hancock was Commander and had a role in selecting a new uniform which consisted of a red coat with buff facings.
 The uniform was similar to that worn by British Guards regiments.
 The uniform indicated the Cadets’ special status in the militia.
 Since Hancock was one of the richest men in Boston, he could afford to purchase new uniforms, drums and other accouterments.
 Hancock, one of the leaders of the revolt against British import duties, did not get along with the new royal governor, Lieutenant General Sir Thomas Gage, who came to Boston with orders to impose harsh measures in the aftermath of the Boston Tea Party.
 Shortly after arriving in Boston in May 1774, as was the custom, Gage presented new colors to the Cadets.
 As relations grew worse between patriot leaders and British officials, so did relations between Hancock and Gage.

 On 1 August 1774, Lieutenant Colonel Hancock was dismissed as commander of the Cadets by Lieutenant General Gage.
 Since it was the custom of the Cadets to elect their own officers, the Cadets were outraged by the governor's action.
 The Cadets, several of whom had participated in the Boston Tea Party, met on 15 August and voted to disband and to return their colors to the governor in protest against the dismissal of their popular commander.
 The Cadets turned in their uniforms and musical instruments to Hancock for safekeeping.

 As a result of their disbandment, the Cadets saw no action in the Lexington and Boston campaigns of 1775.
 While a few slipped out of Boston to join the American forces, most former Cadets could not join the American cause until the British evacuated Boston in March 1776.
 Sometime in the late spring or early summer of 1776 the Cadets reorganized as the Independent Company of Cadets.
 Since red uniforms were no longer appropriate, a black coat with red facings was adopted.

 The first parade was held on Boston Common on 9 September.
 Hancock, now President of the Continental Congress, was elected honorary colonel while Henry Jackson was elected captain.
 The strength of the company stood at 78.
 The Cadets wanted to take an active part in the Revolutionary War and petitioned the General Court for authority to raise a battalion for the Continental Army.
 Shortly thereafter, Capt.
-Jackson Henry Jackson (Continental Army general) was commissioned as colonel and commander of Jackson's Additional Continental Regiment on 12 January 1777.
+Jackson was commissioned as colonel and commander of Jackson's Additional Continental Regiment on 12 January 1777.